TosbackCgusBridge-Bot/CGUs-versions/Care2/Privacy Policy.md

 **Privacy Policy**

-_Last Updated: 2019-09-13_
+_Last Updated: 2019-12-15_

-Care2.com ("Care2″) takes seriously the issue of safeguarding your privacy online.
+Care2.com ("Care2") takes seriously the issue of safeguarding your privacy online.
 This privacy policy applies to the two websites owned and operated by Care2: Care2.com and ThePetitionSite.com.
-This privacy policy describes how Care2 collects and uses the personal information you provide on both websites.
+This privacy policy describes how Care2 collects and uses the personal information you provide when using either website.

 Residents of the EU should see the Care2 GDPR privacy policy and the Care2 EU-US Privacy Shield policy.

-When visiting our website, you will be notified of what personally identifiable information of yours is collected:

-*   The organization collecting the information;
-*   How the information is used;
-*   With whom the information may be shared;
-*   What choices are available to you regarding collection, use and distribution of the information;
-*   The kind of security procedures that are in place to protect the loss, misuse or alteration of information under the company's control;
-*   And how you can correct any inaccuracies in the information.
+This privacy policy provides you with the following information relating to how Care2 processes your personally identifiable information when you use either Care2.com or ThePetitionSite.com.

 Questions regarding this privacy statement should be submitted to Care2 Customer Support using the Help Form.

 **Privacy Questions**

 Does Care2 ask for personal information?
-How does Care2 use my personal information?
+Does Care2 receive my personal information?
+How does Care2 use my personal information and what personal information does Care2 receive?
 Will Care2 disclose any of my personal information?
-How do I change my personal information?
+Which of my personal information does Care2 disclose under the CCPA?
+Which of my personal information does Care2 sell under the CCPA?
+How can I opt-out or opt-in to the sale of my personal information?
+Will I be discriminated against for opting out of the sale of my personal information?
+How do I change or delete my personal information?
 Will Care2 use my information for direct e-mailings?
 Does Care2 use cookies and other Tracking Technologies?
 Does Care2 sell e-mail addresses to advertisers?
-How does Care2 secure its data storage?
-What is the company's Data Retention Policy?
+How does Care2 secure your information and its data storage?
+What is Care2's Data Retention Policy?
 What else should I know about my privacy?
 What happens if changes are made to the privacy policy?
-For more information…
+For more information

 **Answers to Privacy Questions**

 _Does Care2 ask for personal information?_

 Yes.
-Care2 asks for your name and other personal information when you sign up for our services.
+Care2 asks for your name and other personal information when you use our websites.

+_How does Care2 receive my personal information?_

+Care2 may receive your personal information when you provide it directly to us as part of using our websites or from public information sources.

-_How Does Care2 use my personal information?_
+_How does Care2 use my personal information and what personal information does Care2 receive?_

-Personal and Demographic Information:
+Care2 has processed in the past 12 months, and may process in the future, the following categories of personal information:

+Care2:

-Care2 asks for personal information, such as your name, email address, date of birth, street address, zip code and sometimes phone number.
-Your personal information is used to set up your Care2 account and to allow you to use Care2 member services.
-Care2 may also ask for demographic information, such as your education level, occupation and industry.
+Care2's website processes biographical and contact information such as your name, email address, date of birth, street address, zip code and sometimes phone number.
+This personal information is used to set up your Care2 account, to respond to your requests and questions, and to allow you to use Care2 member services.
+Care2 may also ask for demographic information, including professional or employment related information and nonpublic education information, such as your education level, occupation and industry.
 Care2 does not knowingly collect information from children under 13. if Care2 later learns that a child under 13 is registered, steps will be taken to remove the child's information from the database.
 We also reserve the right to collect publicly available data about you, either obtained directly by us or through a 3rd party.

 ThePetitionSite:

 Care2 owns and maintains the nonpartisan petition tool, ThePetitionSite.com.
 Petition and Public Comment signers are required to provide certain personal information such as name, email address and often street address.
-This information is required to validate the petition signature / public comment.
+This information is required to validate your petition signature / public comment.
 Care2 uses cookies and a signature database to provide data integrity and ease of use.

 For pages you've signed or completed, we treat your name, city, state, country and comments as public information.
 For example, we may provide compilations of petitions, with your comments, to the President and legislators, other targets, or to the press.
 Unless you have requested to be included as "anonymous," this information will also be visible on the website.
 We will not make your street address publicly available, but we may transmit it to members of Congress, to other public officials, or to other targets as part of a petition to validate your signature.
 We may also make your comments, along with your first name, city, state and country, available to the press and public online.